ohager/nanoflux/README.md

         this.exec = function(){

             // note, that in this example the dispatcher won't be created with any actions.
             // the actions are provided by the dedicated ActionProvider
             var dispatcher = NanoFlux.createDispatcher('myDispatcher');
             var store = NanoFlux.getStore('myStore');

+            // Now, connecting Store and Dispatcher
             store.connectTo(dispatcher);

             // establishes the link between store's notification mechanism and this component.
             // use the returned object to unsubscribe, if needed! var subscription = store.subscribe(this, this.onNotify);